malcops/website/content/posts/software/python-deb.md

 Next, 'pyinstaller' generates a single binary from the Python script 'hello.py'.
 The generated binary (dist/hello) can be tested/run locally prior to packaging.

-The final output is a Debian package (.deb), which can be published and installed using 'apt' or 'dpkg':
+The final output is a Debian package (.deb), which can be easily published, and installed using 'apt' or 'dpkg':

     sudo dpkg -i {NAME}_${VERSION}-${RELEASE}_amd64.deb